Please accept our cookies to get the best experience of our website.

 Henkel and its employees and retirees provide targeted help all over the world.
 Henkel sponsors MIT projects worldwide, provides emergency aid, and carries out or fosters projects either as a corporation or through its brands.
-Henkel in India also has two key CSR programs, Edu-care and Lighting Lives, as mandated by Section 135(1) of Companies Act 2013.
+Henkel in India also offers many social engagement opportunities to its employees.

 Read more about how we put our commitment to social engagement into practice in India.

 Imparting education and skills to mentally challenged children, to make them independent.

 With an aim to provide better facilities to school students, we had under taken various construction and facility improvement activities at 13 government/ municipal schools at Jejuri, Rabale, Digha, Sitarganj and Rudrapur, under the Edu-care program.

 These activities included construction of walls, class rooms, redoing floors, leveling floors, digging bore wells, painting, fixing grills, and the like.
 Facilities such as e-learning systems, personal lockers, benches, water coolers, air conditioners for computer rooms, projectors, sport kits, music system, drums, tables, chairs, noticeboards, etc., were also deployed at these schools.

 These activities were accomplished and led by a project team comprising volunteers from our production sites.
 Approximately 5,000 students studying in these schools have benefitted from these activities.